Sheepolution/robot-trip/README.md

 # Robot Trip

-A Discord bot for posting NOS Liveblog posts in Discord.
+A Discord bot for posting NOS Liveblogs and article summaries in Discord.

 This bot is hosted on a [Discord server](https://discord.gg/b5adKRGQ3w) where you are able to subscribe to the channels to send the bot's messages to a channel in your own server.
 Leaving the server after doing so will not remove the subscription.